aabbtree77/miniguestlog/README.md

 ## Mermaid

-Mermaid diagrams look good for simple diagrams, but I would no longer use them much.
-See the figure above, the automated node placement is very suboptimal, styling tedious and buggy/nontrivial/non-fun.
+Mermaid diagrams look good only for simple diagrams.
+Automated node placement is very suboptimal, styling tedious, buggy, and not fun.

-Next time I will use Excalidraw or draw.io (app.diagrams.net).
-On the other hand, ChatGPT might be able to style and optimize Mermaid diagrams, maybe even generate them.
+The figure you see above is about 3-4 iterations of AI, while the folder ./mermaid includes figures styled manually by me.
+Neither looks good.

+Excalidraw or draw.io (app.diagrams.net) are the answers for solid figures, but the combo of Mermaid + AI + github's automatic mermaid handling inside .md is quite a time saver.

 ## A Year Later: 2004